The Affective Economy: Producing and Consuming Affects in Deleuze and Guattari

 aesthetics, affect, affect theory, affective turn, Baruch Spinoza, cognitive capitalism, debt society, Felix Guattari, film theory, G.W.F.
 Hegel, Gilbert Simondon, Gilles Deleuze, ontology, philosophy, suicide

-Read, Jason PhD, "The Affective Economy: Producing and Consuming Affects in Deleuze and Guattari" (2016).
-Faculty and Staff Books.
-297.
+Read, Jason.
+"The Affective Economy: Producing and Consuming Affects in Deleuze and Guattari."
+Deleuze and the Passions, edited by Ceciel Meiborg, Punctum Books, 2016, pp. 103-24.